jeffersonfparil/poolgen/README.md

 where: $n$ is the number of observations, $p$ is the number of predictors, $X$ is an $n \times p$ matrix consisting of a vector of ones and a vector or matrix of allele frequences, and $y$ is the vector of phenotype values.
 The inverses are calculated as the [Moore-Penrose pseudoinverse via singular value decomposition](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse#Singular_value_decomposition_(SVD)), where the tolerance value uses the machine epsilon (`f64::EPSILON`).

-### GWAlpha: genome-wide estimation of additive effects based on quantile distributions from pool-sequencing experiments
+### GWAlpha: genomewide estimation of additive effects based on quantile distributions from pool-sequencing experiments

 GWAlpha ([Fournier-Level, et al, 2016](https://doi.org/10.1093/bioinformatics/btw805)) iteratively estimates for each locus the effect of each allele on the phenotypic ranking of each pool.
 This allele effect is defined as $\hat{\alpha} = W {{(\hat{\mu}_{0} - \hat{\mu}_{1})} \over {\sigma_{y}}}$, where: